Adap-Financeira/CashChat-Dashboard/frontend/README.md

 - Authentication

-* [] Add refresh token logic or change the token expiration time to some days
+* [x] Add refresh token logic or change the token expiration time to some days
+* [x] Add register page (email, name, phone number, password) to create the user free trial access with permissions (chatbot adap, dashboard, categories)

 - Dashboard

-* [ ] Get the yearly summary data from the backend
+* [x] Get the yearly summary data from the backend
 * [x] Get the transactions (Line chart) data from the backend
 * [x] Get the categories (Doughnut chart) data from the backend
+* [x] Create some messages to hide charts when no data is available

 - Reminders